-He was born on 24th of March 1981 in Bromley, a small suburban town in greater London.
+Gary Paffet was born on March 24, 1981, in Bromley, a small suburban town in greater London.
 As a kid, Paffett competed in the various minor karting races, but when he was 10 years old, he became the vice-champion of the British Junior TKM Championship.

 Gary’s progress continued in 1996 when he became a champion in McLaren Mercedes Karting Champion and was second in British Junior ICA Championship.
 A stream of successes earned him a place in single-seaters and he immediately won the title in 1997 Formula Vauxhall Junior Winter Series.
 He was also awarded as the best newcomer to the series.

 Luckily, he was contacted by Mercedes who offered him a ride in DTM series.
-The first season in the popular German touring cars championship was relatively good and he finished 11th.
+He was driving the #24 Marcedes-Benz CLK-DTM for Team Rosberg.
+The first season in the popular German touring cars championship was relatively good and he finished 11th in the points.

 The best season in the career of the British driver thus far was probably in 2005 when he clinched the DTM title.
 Paffett won five races that year and missed the podium finish only twice, which was a revenge in great style to Ekstrom.

 Those results weren’t unnoticed.
 Paffett announced that he won’t defend his crown in 2006 after McLaren Formula 1 team signed him to become a test driver.